epfl-ada/ada-2020-project-milestone-p3-p3_devilllino/README.md

 5. Methods:

-Decision Tree Analysis on the state of WA

-Performance comparison with SGDclassifier, logistic regression and random forest

-Grid search cross validation
+We will perform a Decision Tree Analysis on the stops of the washington state police, with the help of the sklearn library.
+We will then compare the accuracy, precision and recall between the different models with the SGDclassifier, logistic regression and random forest.
+We also perform an optimization based on validation set precision (Grid search cross validation).

-Reproduction of optimized tree on different states
+ We will also reproduce our optimized tree on different states and calculate missing data ratios.

-Missing data ratio

 6. Proposed timeline: